bobkat-io/recipes/sweet/scone_base.md

 1. Do not preheat oven yet, dough needs to chill
 1. Line baking sheets with parchment paper or Silpat liner
 1. Cube the 8 tbsp butter into a bowl and refrigerate
-1. In a mixer bowl, mix together all of the dry ingredients - 480g AP flour, 150g granulated sugar, 2 tsp baking soda, 2 tsp baking powder, 2 tsp salt
+1. In a mixer bowl, mix together all of the dry ingredients - 480g AP flour, 150g granulated sugar (for sweet scones), 2 tsp baking soda, 2 tsp baking powder, 2 tsp salt
 1. With the mixer on low, add the 8 tbsp cubed butter until the chunks resemble peas
 1. Mix in any dry add-ins for your flavored scones
 1. Mix in 2 eggs, 1 cup buttermilk, 2 tsp vanilla (for sweet scones), and any wet add-ins just until barely incorporated